 Plain old brand advertising also paid for the media we enjoyed.
 Still does, in fact.

-But advertising today is now also digital.
+But advertising today is also digital.
 That fact makes advertising much more data-driven, tracking-based and personal.
 Nearly all the buzz and science in advertising today flies around the data-driven, tracking-based stuff generally called adtech.
-This form of digital advertising has turned into a massive industry that would have CMOs, the press and publishers all assume that the best advertising is the most targeted, the most real-time, the most data-driven, the most personal.
-And that old-fashioned brand advertising is hopelessly retro.
+This form of digital advertising has turned into a massive industry, driven by an assumption that the best advertising is also the most targeted, the most real-time, the most data-driven, the most personal — and that old-fashioned brand advertising is hopelessly retro.

 In terms of actual value to the marketplace, however, the old-fashioned stuff is wheat and the new-fashioned stuff is chaff.

-To explain why I say that, let’s start with two big value-subtracts: 1) un-clarity about where any given ad comes from; and 2) un-clarity about whether or not any given ad is personal.
+To explain why I say that, let’s start with two big value-subtracts of adtech: 1) un-clarity about where any given ad comes from; and 2) un-clarity about whether or not any given ad is personal.

-For example, take the one ad that appears for me, in my Firefox browser, in this Washington Post story:
+For example, take the one ad that appears for me right now, on my Firefox browser, in this Washington Post story:

 What put that ad there?

 If I click on the tiny blue button on the upper right corner of the ad (called “Ad Choices,” which I’ll visit later), I get to a linkproof “About Google Ads” page, so I guess Google placed this one.
 The page mostly pitches Google advertising to potential advertisers, but also says “you may also see ads based on your interests and more.”
 How do they know my interests?
 By tracking me, of course.
 Did I ask for that, or know how the tracking happens?
 No.

 But I also don’t know if this ad is based on tracking.
 In fact I suspect it is not, because the ad is nowhere near any interest of mine.
-Also, it was the only ad that got past the tracking blockers I have operating right now on Firefox.
+It was the only ad that got past the tracking blockers I have operating right now on Firefox.
 Why?
 Not sure about that either.
 According to my Ghostery add-on, these entities are following me on the Washington Post site:

-Since I’m not currently running an ad blocker on Firefox, but I am running Ghostery and PrivacyBadger (both of which follow and selectively valve tracking), I can assume that absence of tracking accounts for some of the blank white spaces flanking editorial matter, each with the word “Ad” or “Advertisement” in tiny type.
+Since I’m not currently running an ad blocker (e.g. Adblock Plus) on Firefox, but I am running Ghostery and PrivacyBadger (both of which follow and selectively valve tracking), I can assume that turned-off trackers causes some of the blank white spaces flanking editorial matter, each with the word “Ad” or “Advertisement” in tiny type.

 Thus I suppose that the Google/Zulily ad got through because it either wasn’t tracking-based or because I have Ghostery and/or Privacy Badger set to wave it through.
 But I don’t know, and that’s my point.
 Or one of them.

 Now let’s look at what I’m missing on that page.
-To do that, I just disabled all tracking and ad blocking on a different browser — Google’s Chrome — and loaded the same WaPo page there.
+To do that, I just disabled all tracking and ad blocking on a different browser — Google’s Chrome — and loaded the same Washington Post page there.

-Then, when I then clicked on “Set your Ad Preferences,” I was sent to Gap Ad Choices, which appears to be a TRUSTe thing.
+Then, when I then click on “Set your Ad Preferences,” I am sent to Gap Ad Choices, which appears to be a TRUSTe thing.
 The copy starts,

 Interest-based ads are selected for you according to your interests as determined by companies such as ad networks and data aggregators.
 These companies collect information about your activity – like the pages you visit – and use it to show you ads tailored to your interests; this practice is sometimes referred to as behavioral advertising.